tressero/grocer-api/angular-dotnet/README.md

   - [ ] Select Recipe, Select Quantity,
   - [ ] Output

-From above, focus on 1 + 2 since little time to spend on this project:
+From above, focus on 1 + 2 since little time to spend on this project, then ship once 1 + 2 done, since 3 is rabbit hole
 1. Allow edits or creation of recipe URLs/Names (currently in SQL only)
 2. Prevent refresh needed for recipe's ingredient add
 3. Output actual list (SQL is fine for now)